alfa-meta/Microsoft-Azure-Notes/Csharp in a nutshell/Chapter 2 - CSharp Language Basics.md

 Console.WriteLine(x); // No need to specify System.
 ```

-Statement block - series of statments surrounded by a pair of braces.
+Statement block - series of statements surrounded by a pair of braces.
 A method can receive input data from the caller by specifying parameters and output data back to the caller by specifying a return type.

 ### Compilation